Caroline (1794 ship): Career

+Caroline's ownership changed.
+Her new owners sailed her from Liverpool to carry captives from West Africa to the West Indies.

-1st slave voyage (1799–1800): Captain William Findlay (or Finlay) acquired a letter of marque on 17 April 1799.
+1st voyage transporting enslaved people (1799–1800): Captain William Findlay (or Finlay) acquired a letter of marque on 17 April 1799.
 He sailed for West Africa on 14 May 1799.
-Caroline gathered her slaves at Bonny and arrived at Kingston, Jamaica, 9 November with 426 slaves.
+In 1799, 156 vessels sailed from English ports to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.
+Caroline acquired captives at Bonny and arrived at Kingston, Jamaica, 9 November with 426 captives.
 She sailed from Kingston on 10 December and arrived back at Liverpool 27 January 1800.
 She had left Liverpool with 41 crew members and suffered three crew deaths on the voyage.

-2nd slave voyage (1800–1801): Captain Findlay sailed from Liverpool on 6 May 1800, bound for West Africa.
-She left with 43 crew members.
-Caroline arrived at Kingston 302 slaves and 35 crew members.
-She suffered four crew deaths on her voyage.
+2nd voyage transporting enslaved people (1800–1801): Captain Findlay sailed from Liverpool on 6 May 1800, bound for West Africa.
+In 1800, 133 vessels sailed from English ports to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.
+Caroline left with 43 crew members.
+Caroline arrived at Kingston with 302 captives and 35 crew members.
+She had suffered four crew deaths on her voyage.